A EUROPEAN RESPONSIBILITY

 In the wake of that conflict, the founding fathers envisioned a united Europe as a necessary step in order to avoid another deadly war within the region.

-At the same time, more and more evidence was emerging on the Nazis genocide of 6 million Jews.
+At the same time, more and more evidence was emerging on the Nazi genocide of 6 million Jews.

 Consequently, the world community recognized the urgent need for a homeland and safe haven for the Jewish people, which had originally been promised to them in the San Remo Resolution of 1920 and the subsequent Mandate for Palestine.